Acornhoek: Brand Acornhoek

 Seeing the need to provide development support, a group of individuals hailing from Acornhoek gathered and resolved to establish Brand Acornhoek, a marketing and development platform that also serves as a lobby organisation.

 The initiative also runs Corporate Social Investments gigs for local businesses using the Miss Acornhoek Foundation ambassadors as project faces.
 The organisation is yet to crown the official Miss Acornhoek after many delays and controversial crowning of the 2017 winner.

 The 2017 competition was cancelled due to the results being rigged and organisers are yet to host the official edition.

-Accommodation
+Amenities

-Accommodation is available in B&B's, Lodges, Guest Houses, and nearby private game reserves: Hoyo-Hoyo lodge, Secret Hill and Timbavati Game Reserve to name a few.
+Accommodation is available in B&B's, Lodges, Guest Houses, and nearby private game reserves including the Timbavati Game Reserve.
 For nature and wildlife attractions, one can access the Kruger National Park through the Orpen gate entrance that is 39 km away, Manyeleti Game Reserve which is 49 km away, or Blyde River Canyon which is 50 km away.